MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/beginners/css.md

 Complete the following prerequisites before doing this tutorial.

-*   Complete [Get Started with HTML and the DOM][DevtoolsBeginnersHtml] or make sure that you have understanding of HTML and the DOM already.
+*   Complete [Get Started with HTML and the DOM](./html.md) or make sure that you have understanding of HTML and the DOM already.
-*   Download the [Microsoft Edge][MicrosoftEdgeInsider] web browser.
+*   Download the [Microsoft Edge](https://www.microsoftedgeinsider.com) web browser.
 The following tutorial uses a set of web development tools, called the Microsoft Edge DevTools, that are built into Microsoft Edge.

 ## Set up your code

 To create your site, first do the following steps to set up your code.

 > [!NOTE]
 > If you have already completed the first tutorial in the series, skip to the next section.
-Continue using your code from the last tutorial, [Get Started with HTML and the DOM][DevtoolsBeginnersHtml].
+Continue using your code from the last tutorial, [Get Started with HTML and the DOM](./html.md).

-1. Open the [source code][GlitchCookedAmphibianIndex].
+1. Open the [source code](https://glitch.com/edit/#!/cooked-amphibian?path=index.html).
 The tab of your browser that's currently selected is called the **editing tab**.

     :::image type="complex" source="../media/beginners-css-setup1.msft.png" alt-text="The editing tab" lightbox="../media/beginners-css-setup1.msft.png":::
        The **editing** tab